 First half statutory profit before tax reduced by 45.6% to £90.0m (2016: £165.4m) and basic earnings per share down 46.3% to 46.2p (2016: 86.0p).

 Annualised return on assets2 of 13.1% to June 2017, reduced from 15.7% to June 2016, primarily due to the impact of trading disruption in home credit and the investment to support medium-term growth in Vanquis Bank.

 Interim dividend per share maintained at 43.2p (2016: 43.2p).

 27% uplift in first half new customer bookings reflects momentum from expanded credit card proposition.

-Customer numbers and average receivables growth of 6.5% and 12.3% respectively against unchanged credit standards.
+Customer numbers and receivables growth of 13.6% and 15.3% respectively against unchanged credit standards.

 Moneybarn delivers further strong growth in new business

-Significant year on year growth in new business volumes of 42.5%, reflecting access to the group’s funding and product development.
+Significant growth in new business volumes of 15%.

 Key financial results